Maxime9812/simple-ts-lib/README.md

-## The Result system from the Kotlin Programming Language for TypeScript
+## A simple template for create a npm ready package in Typescript